CycloneDX/sbom-utility/README.md

 ### Patch

-This command is able to "patch" an input JSON BOM document using an IETF RFC 6902 JSON "patch" file.
+This command is able to "patch" an existing JSON BOM document using an [IETF RFC6902](https://datatracker.ietf.org/doc/html/rfc6902/#section-4.1) "JavaScript Object Notation (JSON) Patch" file.

+The current implementation supports the following "patch" operations:

+- "add", "update", "remove" and "test"

+At this time the "move" or "copy" operations are not supported.

+Patches work for both simple (i.e., integer, float, boolean and string) values as well as complex values such as JSON objects, maps and arrays.

 #### Patch supported output formats